CKKS-FM: Return to Kiss

-On June 19, 2025, CKKS abruptly dropped Sonic and flipped to classic hits as Kiss Throwbacks: the new format focuses on pop hits from the 1990s through to the 2010s.
-Its airstaff features former MuchMusic VJ and CHFI-FM/Toronto host Rick Campanelli as its morning host, and former CFBT-FM morning host Jonny Staub on afternoon drive.
+On June 19, 2025, CKKS abruptly dropped Sonic and flipped to classic hits as Kiss Throwbacks; the new format focuses on pop hits from the 1990s through to the 2010s.
+Its airstaff features Roz and Mocha from CKIS-FM Toronto in mornings, Bri Cook from CHFM-FM Calgary in middays, Kylee Roman in early afternoons, former CFBT-FM morning host Jonny Staub on the late afternoon drive, and Greg Burns from CHFI-FM Toronto in evenings.